Gauge-invariant gravitational waves in matter beyond linearized gravity: Variational approach

 where we used \Eqs{eq:Dsym}.
 By \Eqs{eq:Dhx}, the second and the third term here are $\mc{O}(\hm^4)$ and therefore negligible within the accuracy of our theory.
 Hence, only the first term should be retained.
 Using \Eq{eq:psi}, one thereby arrives at the following approximation:

-where we repeated \Eq{eq:truncS} for completeness.
-The advantage of this approximation \eq{eq:Sappr} is that the reduced field theory determined by \Eq{eq:Sappr} is \textit{exactly} invariant under gauge transformations
+where we have repeated \Eq{eq:truncS} for completeness.
+Equation \eq{eq:Sappr} defines a field theory where $g_{\alpha\beta}$ and $h_{\alpha\beta}$ are independent fields.
+The advantage of this approximate field theory is that it is \textit{exactly} invariant under gauge transformations

 for any $\xi^\mu$.
-Namely, by \Eq{eq:PiLie}, one has
+Specifically, by \Eq{eq:PiLie}, one has